Welcome to today's edition of the Rush 24-7 podcast.

 This guy is a typical Hollywood Democrat.

-It's been so widely known by everybody in the NBA, everybody in the sports media for 10 to 15 years, forever, however long he's owned this team.
+But who he is, his racialist tendencies, everything on these tapes, it's been so widely known by everybody in the NBA, everybody in the sports media for 10 to 15 years, forever, however long he's owned this team.

-I'm telling you, they've known who this guy is for the longest time.
+Everybody in the media from L.A. to New York who's acting shocked about this, I'm telling you, they've known who this guy is for the longest time.

-Uh in addition to whatever else he is.
+And now he may be demented in addition to whatever else he is.

-I mean, 10-15 years ago, the name Donald Sterling came up, and I'm asking my friends, who is this guy?
+I mean, 10, 15 years ago, the name Donald Sterling came up.

-And I I heard everything 10 to 15 years ago that I'm hearing about the guy over the weekend.
+And I heard everything 10 to 15 years ago that I'm hearing about the guy over the weekend.

 It doesn't get in anybody's way.

-But it's it's it's it's been known.
+But it's been known.

-The guy gave money to Gray Davis, the guy gave money to Bill Bradley.
+The guy gave money to Bill Bradley.

-This guy's been doing it.
+This guy's been doing it, other than the slumlord business.

-Other than the Slimlord business, and that may even be some of what you have to do.
+And that may even be some of what you have to do.

 That's not new.

-His wife is known about it.
+His wife has known about it.

-He thinks that what he says is profound, and he wants it.
+He thinks that what he says is profound, and he wants it, he wants it maintained for posterity.

-But he doesn't have the ability to remember everything he says now because he's 81 years old and he wanted it kept for posterity.
+She's telling people that he asked her to record him because what he says is brilliant, but he doesn't have the ability to remember everything he says now because he's 81 years old and he wanted it kept for posterity.

 He wanted to have a record of what he had said in case there were any disputes with anybody about what he had said.